Skip to main content

 So we can assess the truth or falsity of the premises of an argument by examining evidence or by evaluating further argument in support of the premises.
 Now we will turn to the other step in evaluating arguments and consider the ways in which premises can support or fail to support their conclusions.
 The question of support is distinct from the question of whether the premises are true.
 When we ask whether the premises support the conclusions we are asking whether we’d have grounds for accepting the conclusion assuming the premises are true.
 In answering this question we will want to apply one of two standards of support: deductive validity or inductive strength.

-This page titled 2.3: Arguments is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Russ W. Payne via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.3: Arguments is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Russ W. Payne via source content that was edited to the style and standards of the LibreTexts platform.